 Thais who have moved from their home towns always try to return to their families for Songkran and all forms of transport are booked solid.
 For this reason you should try to avoid travelling before, during or immediately after the holiday, particularly by bus or train.

-Motorised gangs with high pressure water cannons, iced water and lots of enthusiasm, get each other (and anybody else) wet, in running battles through the streets.
+Motorised gangs with high pressure water cannons, iced water and lots of enthusiasm, used to get each other (and anybody else) wet, in running battles through the streets.
 But speeding traffic, wet roads and alcoholic bravado make for a dangerous cocktail.
-In the recent past, the holidays have been marred by tragic loss of life and injury so, inevitably, the authorities have moved in to safeguard life and limb.
+Too often, Songkran is marred by tragic loss of life and injury so, inevitably, the authorities have moved in to tone things down in an effort to safeguard life and limb.

 At the time of writing the full schedule of events had not yet been finalised, but probable activities include a merit-making ceremony at Queen Sirikit Park in Phuket City on the morning of April 13 and festivities at Saphan Hin Park on each day of Songkran from 9am to 6pm.